BoB12-C-G-V/cloudgoat/scenarios/guardduty_evasion_with_ecs/README.md

 ---

-Read flag.txt in S3 without being detected by GuardDuty.
+Read flag.txt in S3 with avoiding various defense techniques.

 ## Summary

 ---

-An SSRF (Server Side Request Forgery) attack targeting a web server running on an EC2 instance can enable you to retrieve credentials from the EC2 metadata service.
-You can then use these credentials to access an S3 bucket.
-However, be cautious of AWS Guard Duty, as it might detect and respond to unusual activities associated with S3 access.
+There is a very vulnerable website operating on AWS.
+The site's security administrator became frightened and took some web security measures and enabled GuardDuty for EC2's credentials.
+Take a detour and approach S3 and win the secret string.

 ## Email setup

 ---

-- AWS GuardDuty will track the use of the credentials you obtained with SSRF and will send you an email if the tracking is successful.So you need to register an email and respond to AWS authentication mail sent to that email before using the scenario.
+- If AWS Guard Duty detects your attack in the scenario, we will send you an email.
+So you need to register an email and respond to AWS authentication mail sent to that email before start.
 - If you prefer not to use a standard email address, you might consider services such as https://temp-mail.org/ or https://www.fakemail.net/.

 # SPOILER ALERT: There are spoilers for the scenario blew this point.